Agriculture in Canada

 Canada is one of the largest agricultural producers and exporters in the world.
 As with other developed nations, the proportion of the population agriculture employed and agricultural GDP as a percentage of the national GDP fell dramatically over the 20th century, but it remains an important element of the Canadian economy.

-A wide range of agriculture is practised in Canada, from sprawling wheat fields of the prairies to summer produce of the Okanagan valley.
+A wide range of agriculture is practised in Canada from Newfoundland on the Atlantic to British Columbia on the Pacific.
 In the federal government, overview of Canadian agriculture is the responsibility of the Department of Agriculture and Agri-Food.

 Major agricultural products

 Various factors affect the socio-economic characteristics of Canadian agriculture.
 The 2006 Census of Agriculture listed seven: Quantity and type of farms; Biogeography: crop and land use areas; land management practices; Quantity of livestock and poultry; Agricultural engineering: Farm machinery and equipment; Farm capital; Farm operating expenses and receipts; Farm-related injuries.

-Early in the 21st century, Canadian agronomists were aware of 48 "primary grain, vegetable and fruit crops", based on surface area and value.
+Early in the 21st century, Canadian agronomists were aware of 58 "primary grain, vegetable and fruit crops", based on surface area and value.
 In 2007, the Canadian Federation of Agriculture broke down into five primary "production sectors" Canadian agriculture according to cash receipts: